The Velvet Underground & Nico: Chart history and sales figures

-Upon release, The Velvet Underground & Nico was largely unsuccessful and a financial failure.
+Upon release, The Velvet Underground & Nico was a commercial flop.
 The album's controversial content led to its almost instantaneous ban from various record stores, many radio stations refused to play it, and magazines refused to carry advertisements for it.
 Its lack of success can also be attributed to Verve, who failed to promote or distribute the album with anything but modest attention.
 However, Richie Unterberger of AllMusic also notes that:

 The album first entered the Billboard album charts on May 13, 1967, at number 199 and left the charts on June 10, 1967, at number 195.
 When Verve recalled the album in June due to Eric Emerson's lawsuit, it disappeared from the charts for five months.
 It then re-entered the charts on November 18, 1967, at number 182, peaked at number 171 on December 16, 1967, and finally left the charts on January 6, 1968, at number 193.